ththarkonen/partially-bayesian-gamma-network/README.md

 The network uses a Bayesian convolutional layer combined with deterministic convolutional and dense layers and a probabilistic output layer.
 The output layer is modelled as a gamma process.
 For more details, see the paper above and the [Specnet architecture](https://github.com/Valensicv/Specnet) and the associated paper.

+For generating the training data sets, see [this repository](https://github.com/ththarkonen/cars-raman-lggp).

 # References
 If you find the software useful, please cite ([doi.org/10.48550/arXiv.2310.08055](https://doi.org/10.48550/arXiv.2310.08055)).